lovasoa/bin2png/example/README.md

 # bin2png integration example

 This is an example app that demonstrates the use of bin2png.
+You can see it running at https://bin2png-example.netlify.com

 ### Build